-- 2. The student is under the direct supervision of another adult designated by the student's parent, legal guardian or custodian, in advance, in writing, to the principal of the school that suspended the student. - 3.
-The student is in an alternative school that is located within 1,000 feet of a public school in the district. - 4.
+- 1. The student is under the direct supervision of the student's parent, legal guardian, custodian or another adult designated in advance, in writing, to the student's principal by the student's parent, legal guardian or custodian, and the superintendent or designee has authorized the student to be on district property. - 2.
+The student is enrolling in and attending an alternative school that is located within 1,000 feet of a public school in the district. - 3.
 The student resides within 1,000 feet of a public school in the district and is on the property of his or her residence.

-If a student violates this prohibition he or she may be subject to additional discipline, including suspension or expulsion, in accordance with the offense, "Failure to Meet Conditions of Suspension," listed below.
+If a student violates the prohibitions in this section, he or she may be subject to additional discipline, including suspension or expulsion, in accordance with the offense, "Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences," listed below.